11/6/2019

 Chief Financial Officer

-Yeah, so Srini, at this point, we're not disclosing kind of separate margins for our 4G versus our 5G business, or a specific target for long-term margins, but this is something we'll address at analyst day, so if you can stay tuned for a couple weeks and we'll plan to address it
+Yeah, so Srini, at this point, we're not disclosing kind of separate margins for our 4G versus our 5G business or a specific target for long-term margins, but this is something we'll address at Analyst Day.
+So if you can stay tuned for a couple of weeks, then we'll plan to address it there.

 speaker